How to Book the Sun Moon Lake to Alishan Bus (seat guaranteed!)

 The bus from Sun Moon Lake to Alishan (or Alishan to Sun Moon Lake) is a high-demand route among visitors to Taiwan.

-With only one departure per day in each direction, and no other direct public transportation route between the two famous attractions, you don’t want to miss this bus!
+With only one departure per day (and a second one on weekends/holidays) in each direction, and no other direct public transportation route between the two famous attractions, you don’t want to miss this bus!

 While most people just line up and swipe EasyCard to ride this bus, the line can be very long in peak tourist seasons, and some people might not even get on.
 During cherry blossoms season (February at SML and March-April at Alishan), the bus is sometimes sold out days in advance.